Fiona-T/walk-well/README.md

 ### Test Cases
 This section covers testing the user stories from the User Experience (UX) section.

+Note, as mentioned earlier: the website is static and as such does not have a login for registered users.
+Therefore all user stories are in the context of a visiting user.

+- #### Home page user stories test cases:
+    1. **Expectation:** As a visiting user, I want to find out what mindful walking is and its benefits, so that I can decide if it is something I want to do
+    >**Result:** Pass
+    - the home page features a landing page with hero image and text stating: Mindful Walking.
+Add some zen to your step.
+The user knows straight away that this website is dedicated to mindful walking.
+    - The hero image sets the tone for the website
+    - The button on the hero image states 'Let's Go' with a down arrow so the user knows this will take them to site content.
+    - On clicking the button, they are brought to a section displaying three options in boxes styled like cards so the user knows they can click on these:
+        -   WHAT?
+Learn the basics
+        -   WALK!
+Get started now
+        -   WHY?
+Find out more <br>
+    - It is clear to the user that they can click on "WHAT?
+Learn the basics" to bring them to a section which will explain what Mindful Walking is.
+    - The video in this section is a short clip of a person walking on a path through greenery.
+The person is out of focus and the focus is on a flower in the foreground.
+This emphasises one of the core elements of mindful walking which is to notice the details around us while we walk

+    2. **Expectation:** As a visiting user, I want to find the mindful walking guide, so that I can start my mindful walking practice.
+    >**Result:** Pass
+    - the user enters the site as described above and is brought to the three options described above.
+    -  the user sees the "WALK!
+Get started now" button and clicks on this to bring them to the Get Started section.
+    -  the user has the option of reading the steps on the website - they are presented as eight steps with each step having an icon and heading to identify them
+    - or the user can download the same information in a pdf, there is a link to this at the top of the section
+    - the pdf guide is also available for download from the footer section of all pages

+    3. **Expectation:** As a visiting user, I want to check for any new articles on walking/mindfulness/meditation, so that I am informed on this area.
+    >**Result:** Pass
+    - the user enters the site as described above and is brought to the three options described above.
+    -  the user sees the "WHY?
+Find out more" button and clicks on this to bring them to the More Reading section.
+    - here they can see a brief introduction to this section explaining what the articles are about and who writes them
+    - a summary of each article is shown in a box, with accompanying image, article title and a link for the user to click on if they want to read the article.
+Once they are in the article page, there are navigation arrows on the top and bottom of the page to bring to the next or previous artice.
+Or they can return to home page/any of the other pages via the fixed navigation menu at the top of the page.
+    - there is text in the More Reading section also notifying the user that they can sign up to the regular newsletter to be informed on new articles

 ### Fixed Bugs
 These bugs were encountered during development and during testing.